sjhoeksma/restoff/README.md

 Rest Offline uses your existing RESTful APIs to synchronize client/server data allowing your application to run even when it goes offline.

-* Now under MIT license
+* Now under MIT license.
-* Database agnostic and schema-less
+* Database agnostic and schema-less.
-	* Works against any database backend
+	* Works against any database backend (SQL, Key/Value, Garph, etc.).
-	* Supports multiple databases
+	* Supports multiple databases sources.
-	* No need to worry about database schema changes
+	* No need to worry about database schema changes.
+	* focus on your RESTful API and not your backend databases
+* Reconciliation and Offline Modes
-* Run applications when they go offline
+	* Automatic reconciliation of offline changes.
-	* Automatically reconciles any changes made while the application was offline (this feature is currently in development)
-	* in ```clientOnly``` mode, Restoff automatically provides a complete RESTful offline service on your client
+	* in ```clientOnly``` mode, Restoff automatically provides a complete RESTful offline service for your app.
+	* Reconciliation without soft deletes or last modified date fields
 * Supports resources in the following formats:
 	* Json
-* Allows you to program around your RESTful API and not your backend databases
+* Limitations and Expectations:
+	* Every resource must have one unique ```primaryKey``` field.
 	* Best to follow [RESTful best known practices][rest-best-practices]
 * Next major features
-	* Restoff will reconcile changes between client and server.
-		* Currently reconciles resources that were edited either on the server or the client.
-A resource edited by both (conflicting) is in progresss.
-		* Uses Brent reconciliation: if there is a difference add the resource and let the user figure out which one to delete.
-	* direct replacement into Angular http
+	* Create an Angular injector overriding http
 	* support non-standard get/put/post.
 		- Example: a request GET actually does a delete
 	* major cleanup of documentation